MDepian/cloud-mechanics-azure-weekly-labs/README.md

 Session details and joining links will be announced **very soon!**

-- 🔗 Follow us on our community channels for announcements
+- 🔗 Follow us on our community repo: [3tallah/CloudMechanicsCommunity-Mentorship](https://github.com/3tallah/CloudMechanicsCommunity-Mentorship/tree/main)
 - 📢 Share this with anyone who wants to start their Azure journey
 - ⭐ Star this repo to stay notified of updates